East West Aeronautical and Valorev Capital Collaborate on Pease Airport Project

 Potential Airline for Portsmouth International Airport

-In addition to building a landmark Aviation Complex, EWA is considering the purchase of two Airbus A320 airplanes to start a Cargo Airline at Portsmouth International that can carry both passengers and cargo.
+In addition to building a landmark Aviation Complex EWA is considering the purchase of two Airbus A320 airplanes to start a Cargo Airline at Portsmouth International that can carry both passengers and cargo.

 The EWA Cargo/Passenger airline is a separate endeavor from the ACX building project and is based on a 100- year-old idea of flying cargo and people simultaneously.
 EWA recently completed a feasibility study.
-Captain Robinson explains, "the idea of passengers on our cargo airplanes doesn't mean you have to sit on boxes," says Captain Robinson "cargo on the upper cabin deck is behind a bulkhead partition.
+Captain Eric Robinson explains, "the idea of passengers on our cargo airplanes doesn't mean you have to sit on boxes," says Captain Robinson "cargo on the upper cabin deck is behind a bulkhead partition.
 Other than the passenger compartment having fewer rows and more legroom, the passenger doesn't know any difference."

 The combination (Combi) cargo-passenger concept dates to the origins of the airlines started in the 1920s by scrappy aviation entrepreneurs, delivering Airmail for the U.S. Post Office.
 When there was leftover cargo space in an airplane, the airline would take on passengers to enhance their revenue.
 The Portsmouth and Seacoast communities will get more destinations at extremely low cost by flying cargo airplanes.